nullromo/kylekovacs/portfolio/vimrcgit/README.md

 # vimrcgit

-[This repo](https://github.com/nullromo/vimrcgit) contains the code, including the `.vimrc` file and the "installer" shell script.
+[This repo](https://github.com/nullromo/vimrcgit) contains the code, including the `.vimrc` file, the colorscheme file, and the "installer" shell script.

 ## Setup Instructions